wombleton/gitlaw-nz/acts/M/Mercenary Activities (Prohibition) Act 2004.md

     *   (b) includes legal documents or instruments (for example, bank credits, travellers' cheques, bank cheques, money orders, shares, securities, bonds, drafts, and letters of credit) in any form (for example, in electronic or digital form) evidencing title to, or an interest in, assets of any kind.

     (3) In a prosecution for financing a mercenary, it is not necessary for the prosecutor to prove that the funds provided were actually used, in full or in part, to enable a mercenary to take part in hostilities in an armed conflict or take part in a concerted act of violence.

+    Section 9(1): amended, on 1 July 2013, by [section 413][36] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 10 Training prospective mercenary

-*   (1) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who trains a person to take part in hostilities in an armed conflict---
+*   (1) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who trains a person to take part in hostilities in an armed conflict---

     *   (a) with the intention that the person being trained be recruited as a mercenary of the kind described in [section 5(1)(a)][6] once the person has completed the training; or

     *   (b) knowing that the person being trained is likely to be recruited as a mercenary of the kind described in [section 5(1)(a)][6] once the person has completed the training.

-    (2) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who trains a person to take part in a concerted act of violence---
+    (2) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who trains a person to take part in a concerted act of violence---

     *   (a) with the intention that the person being trained be recruited as a mercenary of the kind described in [section 5(1)(b)][6] once the person has completed the training; or

     *   (b) knowing that the person being trained is likely to be recruited as a mercenary of the kind described in [section 5(1)(b)][6] once the person has completed the training.

+    Section 10(1): amended, on 1 July 2013, by [section 413][36] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 10(2): amended, on 1 July 2013, by [section 413][36] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 11 Training mercenary

-*   Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who,---
+*   Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who,---

     *   (a) knowing that a person is a mercenary of the kind described in [section 5(1)(a)][6], trains that person to take part in hostilities in an armed conflict; or

     *   (b) knowing that a person is a mercenary of the kind described in [section 5(1)(b)][6], trains that person to take part in a concerted act of violence.

+    Section 11: amended, on 1 July 2013, by [section 413][36] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Mercenary taking part in hostilities or concerted act of violence

 ##### 12 Mercenary taking part in hostilities or concerted act of violence

-*   (1) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who, being a mercenary of the kind described in [section 5(1)(a)][6], intentionally takes part directly in hostilities in an armed conflict.
+*   (1) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who, being a mercenary of the kind described in [section 5(1)(a)][6], intentionally takes part directly in hostilities in an armed conflict.

-    (2) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who, being a mercenary of the kind described in [section 5(1)(b)][6], intentionally takes part directly in a concerted act of violence.
+    (2) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who, being a mercenary of the kind described in [section 5(1)(b)][6], intentionally takes part directly in a concerted act of violence.

+    Section 12(1): amended, on 1 July 2013, by [section 413][36] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 12(2): amended, on 1 July 2013, by [section 413][36] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Extraterritorial jurisdiction